rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

   });
 ```

 3. With our tests written for the feature's UI component, let's implement our code to pass the tests.
-Open up the `src/components/TodoItem.vue`.
+Explore the `src/components/TodoItem.vue`.
 Each vue file is broken down into 3 sections
     * The `<template></template>` contains the HTML of our component.
 This could include references to other Components also
     * The `<script></script>` contains the JavaScript of our component and is essentially the logic for our component.
 It defines things like `properties`, `methods` and other `components`
     * The `<style></style>` contains the encapsulated CSS of our component

-Underneath the `</md-list-item>` tag, let's add a new md-button.
+3. Underneath the `</md-list-item>` tag, let's add a new md-button.
 Add a `.important-flag` class on the `md-button` and put the svg of the flag provided inside it.
 ```html
     </md-list-item>
     <!-- TODO - SVG for use in Lab3 -->